 Small and soft; those are the requirements for a “lovie” – a cuddle-up-with-me blanket that is destined to become an instant favorite and a soothing companion for nap time, story time, or anytime a little soft security is needed.
 We originally worked with some adorable flannels from the Penned Pals collection by Ann Kelle for Robert Kaufman Fabrics.
 We loved the hand-drawn critters and the wide selection of colors: pink, yellow, mint, blue, gray, black, and white.

-We’ve been chatting with Kelle about these flannels since the hot, humid days of summer when they first were announced, but as we transition from Fall into Winter, the timing is perfect for our own flannel feature.
+We’d been chatting with Kelle about these flannels since the hot, humid days of summer when they first were announced, but as we transition from Fall into Winter, the timing is perfect for our own flannel feature.
 We chose six of the 31 flannel prints in four of the seven colorways.
+Of course, as always, fabric choices are totally up to you.

 Around the entire outside edge of the finished lovie is a beautiful blanket stitch.
 For the best, look, this stitching should be done by hand with floss.
 This does take a bit of time, since you’re working your way around 150” of blanket edge, but it’s worth it.
 The hand stitching creates a bold finish that you really can’t duplicate by machine.